 - Enable students to consolidate acquired knowledge and develop professional understanding which has been gained in these courses such as: Tourism Economics, Tourism and Travel Business Management, Tourism Geography, and Socio-Economic Research Methods.

-- - Rudimental prepares and trains for students to be able to conduct a small scale and plain scientific research independently, be active in a research problem relevant to the above courses in the general training program as well as in major (synthesizing fundamental theory, searching document sources, selecting proper information sources which are relevant to students' desired topics).
+- Rudimental prepares and trains for students to be able to conduct a small scale and plain scientific research independently, be active in a research problem relevant to the above courses in the general training program as well as in major (synthesizing fundamental theory, searching document sources, selecting proper information sources which are relevant to students' desired topics).

 5.2.
 Specific objectives: